unclenachoduh/yelp12/README.md

 My system uses a (TF\*DF) \* (ITF\*IDF) weighting metric, where TF\*DF is the term frequency and document frequency in reviews with the star rating being summaried, and ITF\*IDF is the inverse of each in reviews of all other star ratings.

 This weighting rewards terms that unique to the reviews of the star rating being summarized and should help identify the reason a Yelp reviewers give certain star ratings.

+## Dependencies

+Python 3
+[NLTK](https://www.nltk.org/) (This system relies heavily on NLTK's tokenization packages.)

+This system was built on Ubuntu 18.4.1.

 ## TODO